tannerhelland/PhotoDemon/README.md

 PhotoDemon would not be possible without the help of many talented contributors, including...

 * Helmut Kuerbiss for maintaining (and hand-editing!) the German language file
+* Roy K for additional help with the German language file
 * Dirk Hartmann for additional help with the German language file (http://www.taichi-zentrum-heidelberg.de)
 * Raj Chaudhuri for multiple patches (including fixes for a number of long-standing issues) and a great deal of bug-testing